gravitystorm/openstreetmap-promotional-leaflets/README.txt

 74mm wide), with 8 pages in a zig-zag ("Leporello") fold, and full colour printing.

-The flyer was made with Inkscape; osmflyer1.pdf and osmflyer2.pdf are the front and reverse side.
+The flyer was made with Inkscape; osmflyer1.pdf, osmflyer1-2.pdf and osmflyer2.pdf are the front (2 options) and reverse side.

 ## *HowTo print*: